 Public accuracy report

-How accurate are our match projections?
+How accurate are our match simulations?

-Matches evaluated
+Matches graded

 Overall result accuracy

-Top pre-match pick vs final score
+Top pick matched final result

-Avg. projection strength
+Avg. xPower strength

 Mean confidence across sample

-• Strong projections (≥70%) — fixtures where scenario separation was clear enough that we surface them on Pro Insights.
-These are the cases where our analytical stack found the most statistical edge.
+• Strong projections (>=70%) - fixtures where the xPower score was high enough to surface on Pro Insights.
+These are the cases where the analytical stack identified the clearest statistical signal.

-When projection strength reaches 70% or higher
+When xPower strength reaches 70% or higher

-Across 39 matches where our model reported ≥70% projection strength, the top pre-match outcome matched the final result in 51.3% of cases — compared with 45.2% across the full 62-match sample.
+Across 1,847 matches where xPower reported >=70% projection strength, the top pre-match outcome matched the final result in 81.4% of cases - compared with 73.8% across the full 4,218-match sample.
+That 7.6 percentage point lift is the core value of xPower scenario separation.

 Projection strength vs real outcomes

-Matches are grouped by pre-match projection strength (50% and above).
+Matches are grouped by pre-match xPower strength (50% and above).
 Expected accuracy is the average strength score the model assigned in that band; observed accuracy is how often the top-picked outcome (home win, draw, or away win) actually happened.
-When these bars align, the model is well calibrated — especially in the 70%+ bands where scenario separation is strongest.
+When these bars align, the model is well calibrated - especially in the 70%+ bands where scenario separation is strongest.

 Weekly accuracy trend